box/developer.box.com/content/guides/webhooks/v2/limitations-v2.md

 cannot be a `(*.)box.com` address.
 The port used in the URL must be the standard HTTPS port (`443`).
 Notifications will not be delivered to other ports.

+The supported TLS protocol versions are `TLS 1.2` and `TLS 1.3` with FIPS compliant cipher suites.

 ## No webhooks on root folder

 V2 webhooks cannot be created on the root folder, which is the folder with ID